-Cash used in operating activities was \$3.2 million for the three months ended July 31, 2021 compared with cash provided by operating activities of \$564,000 for the three months ended July 31, 2020.
-Cash used in operating activities for the three months ended July 31, 2021 was primarily impacted by \$17.3 million of increased inventory as a result of a planned inventory build in anticipation of new product introductions later in the year, preparations for seasonality in our business, and additional planned purchases to help mitigate price increases on materials and future supply chain disruptions.
-In addition, accrued payroll and incentives reduced by \$3.5 million because of timing and the payout of management incentives during the three months ended July 31, 2021.
-The cash used in operations for the three months ended July 31, 2021 was offset by higher net income, \$3.9 million of reduced accounts receivable from timing of customer shipments, \$3.7 million of increased accounts payable from timing of inventory shipments, and \$2.5 million of higher accrued expenses primarily related to freight and duty accruals as a result of higher inventory purchases.
+Cash used in operating activities was \$25.3 million for the six months ended October 31, 2021 compared with cash provided by operating activities of \$4.5 million for the six months ended October 31, 2020.
+Cash used in operating activities for the six months ended October 31, 2021 was primarily impacted by \$30.7 million of increased inventory as a result of a planned inventory build in anticipation of new product introductions later in the year, preparations for seasonality in our business, and additional planned purchases to help mitigate price increases on materials and future supply chain disruptions.
+In addition, accounts receivable increased \$12.2 million because of timing of customer shipments, prepaid expenses and other current assets increased \$4.1 million primarily from timing of insurance premium payments and deposits on inventory, and accrued payroll and incentives reduced by \$3.0 million because of timing and the payout of management incentives during the six months ended October 31, 2021.
+The cash used in operations for the six months ended October 31, 2021 was offset by \$3.7 million of increased accounts payable from timing of inventory shipments, and \$4.6 million of higher accrued expenses primarily related to freight and duty accruals as a result of higher inventory purchases as well as the timing of sales volume related accrual payments.

-Our inventory has increased during the three months ended July 31, 2021 for the same reasons described above.
+Our inventory has increased during the three months ended October 31, 2021 for the same reasons described above.
 It is possible that worsening of conditions or increased fears of the COVID-19 pandemic could have a renewed and prolonged effect on manufacturing or employment in Asia, travel to and from Asia, or other restrictions on imports, all of which could have a longer-term effect on our sales and profitability in future periods.
-In addition, increased demand for sourced products in various industries could cause delays at various U.S. ports, which could delay the timing of receipts of our products.
-Therefore, we expect our inventory to increase in our second fiscal quarter because of additional planned purchases to help mitigate potential future supply chain disruptions, expected finished product price increases at our suppliers, and logistic cost fluctuations; and a planned inventory build in anticipation of new product introductions later in the fiscal year combined with our focus on introducing higher priced new products that we expect will increase inventory values.
+In addition, increased demand for sourced products in various industries could cause further delays at various U.S. ports and as products move throughout the country, which could affect the timing of receipts of our products.
+However, we expect our inventory to decrease in our second half of fiscal 2022 because of seasonality in our business that has historically generated increased demand during the holiday shopping season and the anticipation of new product introductions over the remainder of our fiscal year.